projectcalico/calico/about/about-kubernetes-egress.md

 names]({{site.baseurl}}/security/calico-enterprise/egress-access-controls) in policy rules.

 In addition to using network policy, service meshes typically allow you to configure which external services each pod can access.
-In the case of Istio, {{site.prodname} can be integrated to enforce network policy at the service mesh layer, including [L5-7 rules]({{site.baseurl}}/security/http-methods), as another alternative to using IP addresses in rules.
+In the case of Istio, {{site.prodname}} can be integrated to enforce network policy at the service mesh layer, including [L5-7 rules]({{site.baseurl}}/security/http-methods), as another alternative to using IP addresses in rules.
 To learn more about the benefits of this kind of approach, read our [Adopt a zero trust network model for security ]({{site.baseurl}}/security/adopt-zero-trust) guide.